babashka/sci/doc/fork-state-audit.md

 - child changes to namespace metadata and atom metadata appeared in parent;
 - a watch installed in child fired for a parent atom mutation;
 - a child-only dynamic binding was visible in a nested parent evaluation;
-- a future launched in child mutated the parent atom realization.
+- before the conveyor correction, a future launched in child mutated the parent atom realization.

 These are realization leaks, not failures of the dense value slots themselves.
 They arise because a world-local slot often contains a stable object whose own